ananace/flexvolume-git-live/README.md

       driver: ananace/git-live
       options:
         repo: https://github.com/ananace/flexvolume-git-live
+        interval: 5d
       readOnly: true
 ```

 This example pod will check out the flexvolume sources and then actively print
 any new lines as they are added to the README file and pushed.

+The interval argument is handled in the same manner as [systemd.time][1]
+timespans.

 Caveats
 -------